 Nampak’s corporate social investment policy and practices have been in place for a number of years.
 This has resulted in meaningful long-term relationships with key schools and the broader communities located near our factories.

-We aim to make a significant difference and therefore have a focused approach to our activities, which are largely centred on youth development.
+We aim to make a meaningful difference and therefore have adopted a focused approach to our activities which are largely centred on youth development.
 We also provide general support to the communities through donations to various hospices and other charities.
-The group targets allocating 1% of its profit after tax to corporate social investment.
-During 2016, we spent over R8.5 million in the following categories:

 Nampak’s partnered schools